andrewchilds/overcast/README.md

 ## Avoid Vendor Lock-in.

-Create, reboot and destroy instances on DigitalOcean, or locally using Virtualbox.
+Create, reboot and destroy instances on DigitalOcean or locally using Virtualbox.
+Other providers are on the roadmap.

 ```sh
 # Spin up a new Ubuntu 20.04 instance on DigitalOcean: